ruby-tooling/ruby-debugger/README.md

   - Integration with rich debugger frontend
     - [VSCode](/docs/remote_debugging.md#vscode) (or other DAP supporting clients)
     - [Chrome DevTools](/docs/remote_debugging.md#chrome-devtool-integration) (or other CDP supporting clients)
-- Flexible: Users can integrate with the debugger in multiple ways
+- Flexible: Users can use the debugger in multiple ways
   - Through requiring files
   - Through the `rdbg` executable
   - Through Ruby APIs